birkirb/hue-cli/README.md

 ## Change Light state

-Change a single lights state with the follow (rather self-explanatory) commands
+Change a single light state with the follow (rather self-explanatory) commands

 ```
 $ hue 1 on